BrianCusack/Reporter/README.md

 # Tesla Earnings Analyzer

 A LangGraph-based system for analyzing Tesla earnings reports.
-This project extracts information from PDF earnings reports, embeds the content into Redis, analyzes the data, and generates a structured Markdown report.
+This project extracts information from PDF earnings reports, embeds the content into Redis vector store, analyzes the data, and generates a structured Markdown report.

 ## Features

 - PDF text extraction and chunking
+- Multi-agent
-- Vector embedding using HuggingFace models
+- Vector embedding using Ollama Models
 - Semantic search capabilities
 - LLM-powered analysis using Claude 3.7 Sonnet
 - Markdown report generation